Italy looks to 'Super Mario' Draghi to end political crisis - WTMJ

 “If they (the 5-Stars and the League) are going to somehow support Draghi then the government I think can be born,” he said in an interview.
 “Otherwise there is the possibility that Draghi will get back to the president of the republic Mattarella and say ‘I am sorry, I cannot actually form a government.’”

-Under Conte, the 5-Stars had led two successive governments starting in 2018, allying first with the right-wing League and then the center-left Democrats.
+Under Conte, the 5-Stars had headlined two successive governments starting in 2018, allying first with the right-wing League and then the center-left Democrats.

-Markets and analysts reacted positively to a possible Draghi mandate, with borrowing costs sinking and the Milan Stock Exchanges benchmark FTSE MIB index rallying 2.7% in early trading.
+Markets and analysts reacted positively to a Draghi mandate, with borrowing costs sinking and the Milan Stock Exchanges benchmark FTSE MIB index rallying more than 2%.
 A government headed by a high-profile and respected figure like Draghi is “likely to be seen, especially by market investors, as a very good solution in the short term,” UniCredit analysts said in a note.

-A somber Mattarella told the nation Tuesday night that he essentially had no choice: While an early parliamentary election was a necessary “exercise in democracy,” calling one would be ill-advised at this crucial time in Italy’s history, the president said.
+A somber Mattarella told the nation Tuesday night that he essentially had no choice: While parliamentary elections are a necessary “exercise in democracy,” calling one now would be ill-advised at this crucial time in Italy’s history, the president said.

-Italy, with over 89,000 confirmed virus deaths, has the second-highest COVID-19 death toll in Europe after Britain.
+With over 89,000 confirmed virus deaths, Italy has the second-highest COVID-19 death toll in Europe after Britain.
 It is trying to ramp up its vaccination campaign and must report back to the EU how it plans to spend the recovery funds.

 “It is therefore my duty to make an appeal to all the forces in the parliament so that they grant the confidence to a high profile government not linked to any political force,” Mattarella said.